petrvanblokland/DesignDesignSpace/Site.md

 * a part-time sabbatical or a virtual internship
 * a place to train design skills and tools.

-### What *Design Design Space* is not

-* It is not an (online) course
-* It is not an (academic) education, leading to Master or PhD
-* It is not a school
-* It is not a how to InDesign/HTML/CSS/JS/otherDesignTool training
-* It is not a series of slides, presentations or a stack of books (although these can be part of it).

-### For whom is it intended?
+### For whom?

-* Graduated design students
+* Graduated designers;
-* Designers with experience, working in practice
+* Designers with experience, working in practice;
-* Designers interested in improving their process
+* Designers interested in improving their process;
-* Designers interested in specializing a specific topic
+* Designers interested in specializing a specific topic;
 * Designers interested to develop skill that make them independent from future developments.
 * Designers who would like to do a follow-up refresh study, but are lacking time, finance or geographic location to make that work.